ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

-where $L$ is the length of each matched filter.
-The final deformable filters are obtained by adding these corrections to the baseline matched filters:
+where $L = 192$ is the filter length.
+The final deformable filters are obtained by adding these corrections to the baseline CMFs:

+The resulting filters are energy-normalised to unit $\ell_2$ norm before convolution with the received signal, ensuring that the predicted corrections do not arbitrarily amplify or attenuate the overall filter response.

-This residual formulation offers several advantages: ($i$) faster convergence during training since the network only needs to learn small corrections, ($ii$) better generalisation as the baseline filters provide a strong prior, and ($iii$) graceful degradation where the network defaults to conventional matched filtering if the learned corrections are zero.
+This residual formulation offers several advantages: ($i$) faster convergence during training since the network only needs to learn small corrections, ($ii$) better generalisation as the baseline filters provide a strong prior, and ($iii$) graceful degradation where the network defaults to the CMFs if the learned corrections are zero.

-The neural network employs a compact two-layer architecture designed for computational efficiency while maintaining sufficient capacity for the regression task.
-The hidden layer dimension is dynamically computed as $N_{\text{hidden}} = 2^{\lceil\log_2(L)\rceil}$, which scales the network capacity with filter length while ensuring power-of-two dimensions that are efficient for hardware implementation.
-For the filter length $L = 192$ used in this work, this yields $N_{\text{hidden}} = 256$ neurons.
-The output layer consists of $2L = 382$ coefficients (real and imaginary parts concatenated).
+The network comprises two fully connected layers with dimensions $16 \rightarrow 256 \rightarrow 384$.
+The hidden dimension of 256 is computed as $N_{\text{hidden}} = 2^{\lceil\log_2(L)\rceil}$, which scales network capacity with filter length while ensuring power-of-two dimensions amenable to efficient hardware implementation.
+The output dimension of $2L = 384$ corresponds to the concatenated real and imaginary parts of $\Delta\bm{h}$.

-The forward pass is computed as follows.
+The forward pass proceeds as follows.
 The first layer expands the feature space: